 Students can report washing machine/dryer problems to MacGray electronically or by phone.
 The contact info is posted in all laundry rooms.
 Be sure to reference the machine type and #.
 Your RD can also assist in communicating with MacGray who provides service to the machines Monday - Friday.

-Mail and Mailboxes
+Mail and mailboxes

-We would like the mail and packages to be addressed:
+Mail and packages should be addressed:

 Joe Samplename - Ivy 5501

 To avoid any unnecessary delays by the Post Office, please do not address the mailbox as a P.O.
 Box.